How do I use the GMS Admin Interface?

 As explained previously – This option will configure a subdomain of GMS Cloud with your company domain name appended.
 An example of what your email address may look like with this option is firstname.lastname@example.org

 To use this option, simply type your company name or domain name without the “.com”, “.co.uk”, “.net” etc. and click on “Validate Domain”.
-You will then be taken to your account on the GMS Cloud Email system.
+You will then be taken to the admin UI interface for your GMS Cloud account.

 Domains and users section